-Prerequisite: graduate advisor recommendation.
 Behavior theory in organizational context.
 A study of individual and group dynamics in the business environment.
 Specific emphasis is given to leadership, motivation, communication, employee supervision, and morale.

-BUS 502 Business Research Methods (3) F, Sp, Su
+BUS 502 - Business Research Methods

-Prerequisite: graduate advisor recommendation.
 A general outline of the methods of conducting research in business, including research design, data collection and analysis, and presentation of results.
 The emphasis is on the methodology of conducting applied business research.

-BUS 503 Ethics and Value of Leadership (3) F, Sp, Su
+BUS 503 - Ethics and Value of Leadership

-Prerequisite: graduate advisor recommendation.
 Leadership skills are critical for high performing organizations.
 This course will utilize lecture, readings, cases, exercises and self-assessments to present leadership approaches.
 This course requires putting understanding into practice, through engagement with and reflection upon literary texts and leadership exercises.

-BUS 504 Organizational Theory and Design (3) F, Sp, Su
+BUS 504 - Organizational Theory and Design

-Prerequisite: graduate advisor recommendation.
 This course identifies, defines and integrates perspectives of organizational theory and design.
 This course also identifies the elements of change and the impact of change on organizations and human resources.
 This type of information should assist in preparing managers for future organizational leadership that will require a new mix of managerial skills.

-BUS 510 Seminar in Business Strategy and Policy (3) F, Sp, Su
+BUS 510 - Seminar in Business Strategy and Policy

-Prerequisite: graduate advisor recommendation.
 The capstone business course designed to develop students' skills which emphasize the integration of the various business areas toward managing the firm as a total unit.
 Topics include environmental analysis, competition pressures, global market considerations, diversification, decision making, organizational linkages, corporate culture, and formulation and implementation of strategy.
 The approach taken is that of general management whose primary responsibilities encompass the development, operation, and maintenance of the entire firm.